ljvmiranda921/ljvmiranda921.github.io/life/_posts/2018-09-04-my-life-in-commits.md

 * Remove deprecated modules

 The chart above shows how many logs I have done every single day for the past year.
+Greener boxes means more commits, whereas gray boxes are zero commits.
-It's not necessarily a measure of productivity, but you get the gist.
+It's not necessarily a measure of productivity, but an approximation of one's tech life.

 Today, I'd like to talk about how a year in commits changed my perspective in software, some lessons I've learned, and new challenges I'll set myself on for